ietf-wg-cellar/matroska-specification/diagram.md

 Here is a representation of the Block structure.
 There is an in-depth discussion of it in the specs.
 I will add some descriptions here when I have time.

 One thing that I do want to mention however, to avoid confusion, is the Timecode.
 The quick eye will notice that there is one Timecode shown per Cluster, and then another within the Block structure itself.
 The way this works is that the Timecode in the Cluster is relative to the whole file.
 It is usually the Timecode that the first Block in the Cluster needs to be played at.
 The Timecode in the Block itself is relative to the Timecode in the Cluster.
-For example, let's say that the Timecode in the Cluster is set to 10 seconds, and you have a Block in that Cluster that is supposed to be played 12 seconds into the clip.
-This means that the Timecode in the Block would be set to 2 seconds.
+For example, let's say that the Timecode in the Cluster is set to 10 seconds, and you have a Block in that Cluster that is supposed to be played 12 seconds into the clip; this means that the Timecode in the Block would be set to 2 seconds.